Big Flower Cabernet Sauvignon (750ml)

 Ginny arrived in the Cape back in 2008 with some basic knowledge of winemaking through evening and weekend courses at the University of California and plentiful background reading.
 Winning Platter 5 Stars from the outset and having to adapt to South African winemaking practices, she really has hit the ground running!
 The vineyards were freshly planted in 2009 and 2010 and her winery just now coming into steady production and from her inaugural vintage, she has garnered well deserved attention.
 She practices sustainable viticulture and minimal intervention throughout the winemaking process.
 The Botanica range of wines have as much personality as their vibrant and charming winemaker.

 The grapes come from a young, high-density vineyard on Ginny Povall’s farm.
 There are four separate plots of Cabernet Sauvignon, all with different soil types and exposure to the sun.
 The wine is comprised of a blend of Cabernet Sauvignon (86%) and Petit Verdot (14%).
 The grapes are harvested by hand and taken to the winery in small containers.
 The bunches are destemmed and then the must is fermented in open-top fermenters with hand punch-downs and no mechanical pumping over.
 The skins are lightly pressed and the press wine added back to the cuvee before it is transferred to barrel.
 The barrels are all old and a mixture of 225 and 300 litres in size.
-The wine is kept in barrel for nine months before being bottled.
+The wine ages for about 11 months in barrel before bottling.